devoptimist/terraform-aws-chef-automate/README.md

 }
 ```

 the profiles specified in the `automate_enabled_profiles` list will be automatically enabled on the chef automate instance.
-And an ingest token will be create matching the string provided in the `automate_ingest_token` variable
+And an ingest token will be created matching the string provided in the `automate_ingest_token` variable